 You can camp here comfortably in a tent longer than in other higher elevations spots.
 You should be comfortable camping April through October, expecting cold nights of course.
 There’s also a hotel on-site called the Far View Lodge.
 There’s a beautiful accommodating auto tour through the park, and also range-led tours.
 If you have pets that you’ll be traveling with, Canyons of the Ancients and Hovenweep are two nearby national monuments that permit dogs on the trails.

 “Pah gosah” Hot Springs in Pagosa Springs

 What list of Colorado wonders would be complete without the deepest hot spring in the world.
 The Native Americans called it “Pah gosah” which loosely translated to boiling water.
-This rejuvenating and mineral-enriched hot spring offers breathtaking views of the adjacent San Juan Mountains and San Juan River that runs nearby.
+This rejuvenating and mineral-enriched hot spring offers breathtaking views of the adjacent San Juan Mountains and the San Juan River that runs nearby.
 The location itself in Pagosa Springs is perfect for meditation, not to mention the therapeutic hot spring that comes with it.

 There are three resorts to choose from in the area and you won’t regret a day excursion to any of these healing spas.
-The Springs Resort is the most popular popular with over twenty different pools to soak in!
+The Springs Resort is the most popular with over twenty different pools to soak in!
 It also has an upscale hotel attached.